Aquileia: Roman Republic

 The colony was established with Latin Rights by the triumvirate of Publius Cornelius Scipio Nasica, Caius Flaminius, and Lucius Manlius Acidinus, two of whom were of consular and one of praetorian rank.
 Each of the men had first-hand knowledge of Cisalpine Gaul.
 Nasica had conquered the Boii in 191.
 Flaminius had overseen the construction of the road named after him from Bononia (Bologna) to Arretium (Arezzo).
 Acidinus had conquered the Taurisci in 183.

 The triumvirate led 3,000 families to settle the area meaning Aquileia probably had a population of 20,000 soon after its founding.
 Meanwhile, based on the evidence of names chiselled on stone, the majority of colonizing families came from Picenum, Samnium, and Campania, which also explains why the colony was Latin and not Roman.
 Among these colonists, pedites received 50 iugera of land each, centuriones received 100 iugera each, and equites received 140 iugera each.
 Either at the founding or not long afterwards, colonists from the nearby Veneti supplemented these families.

 Roads soon connected Aquileia with the Roman colony of Bologna probably in 173 BC.
 In 148 BC, it was connected with Genua by the Via Postumia, which stretched across the Padanian plain from Aquileia through or near to Opitergium, Tarvisium, Vicetia, Verona, Bedriacum, and the three Roman colonies of Cremona, Placentia, and Dertona.
 The construction of the Via Popilia from the Roman colony of Ariminium to Ad Portum near Altinum in 132 BC improved communications still further.
-In the 1st century AD, the Via Gemina would link Aquileia with Emona to the east of the Julian Alps, and by 78 or 79 AD the Via Flavia would link Aquileia to Pula.
+In the first century, the Via Gemina would link Aquileia with Emona to the east of the Julian Alps, and by 78 or 79 the Via Flavia would link Aquileia to Pula.

 Meanwhile, in 169 BC, 1,500 more Latin colonists with their families, led by the triumvirate of Titus Annius Lucius, Publius Decius Subulo, and Marcus Cornelius Cethegus, settled in the town as a reinforcement to the garrison.
 The discovery of the gold fields near the modern Klagenfurt in 130 BC brought the growing colony into further notice, and it soon became a place of importance, not only owing to its strategic military position, but as a centre of commerce, especially in agricultural products and viticulture.
 It also had, in later times at least, considerable brickfields.

 In 90 BC, the original Latin colony became a municipium and its citizens were ascribed to the Roman tribe Velina.
 The customs boundary of Italy was close by in Cicero's day.
 Julius Caesar visited the city on a number of occasions and pitched a winter camp nearby in 59–58 BC.